Norman Public Schools

 Norman Public Schools (formally known as Independent School District Number 29 of Cleveland County, Oklahoma) is a public school district serving parts of Norman, Oklahoma, United States.
 There are over 15,000 students enrolled in the district.
 The district consists of 17 elementary schools, four middle schools, and three high schools.

-The majority of Norman is in this school district.
+The majority of the district is in Cleveland County, and the majority of Norman is in this school district.
+The district extends into McClain County, where it includes portions of Goldsby and Newcastle.

 High schools

 There are three high schools in the Norman Public Schools district: